Vaccination campaign picks up speed around the world

 Prime Minister Boris Johnson announced a wave of near-lockdowns the weekend before Christmas and warned on Monday that “tough, tough” weeks lie ahead and that more restrictions are coming soon: “If you look at the numbers, there’s no question we will have to take tougher measures and we will be announcing those in due course.”

-Those measures could include more schools closings, curfews and a total ban on the mixing of people from different households.
+Those measures could include more school closings, curfews and a total ban on the mixing of people from different households.

 On Sunday, India authorized two COVID-19 vaccines — the Oxford-AstraZeneca one and another developed by an Indian company — paving the way for a huge inoculation program to stem the outbreak in the desperately poor country of about 1.4 billion people.